Cool things to do in Brasov

 Rope Street) Strada Sforii)

-Wander around the main square
+Wander around the main square Piața Sfatului

 Today the main square is a lively area with cafes, restaurants, and shops.
 I enjoyed drinking iced coffee on the outside tables of the German Bakery right in the square.
-The vibes is really fun and there are also a lot of events.
+The vibes are really fun and there are also a lot of events.

 Sapori – An amazing Italian restaurant